 - West of the Pepperwood Subdivision, wooded slopes make traditional development impractical.
-In this area, the 2 to 8 dwelling units per acre envisioned on the land use map on page 53 could be clustered through an overlay planned development.
+In this area, the 2 to 8 dwelling units per acre envisioned on the land use map on page 58 could be clustered through an overlay planned development.
 Such development would rely on an extension of Cherry Street, which will provide improved connectivity and circulation for the single-family neighborhood to the east by allowing residents more direct street access to South Gilbert Street. - Areas south of Lehman Road and east of Pleasant Valley Golf Course fall within 1,000 feet of the Wastewater Plant, an area in which the Iowa Department of Natural Resources recommends careful scrutiny of residential development.
-Reductions of development potential on these properties might be ameliorated by allowing the 2 to 8 dwelling units per acre envisioned in the land use map to be clustered along Lehman Road or for density to be transferred to nearby properties.
-A limited number of multi-family buildings may be considered near the Sycamore "L" and at the intersection of Lehman and Soccer Park Roads.
+As a result, a buffer adjacent to the wastewater treatment plan is appropriate, and residential units in this area should take its proximity into consideration prior to developmentReductions of development potential on these properties might be ameliorated by allowing the 2 to 8 dwelling units per acre envisioned in the land use map to be clustered along Lehman Road or for density to be transferred to nearby properties.
+A limited number of multi family buildings may be considered near the Sycamore "L" and at the intersection of Lehman and Soccer Park Roads